Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-AreaSearch's latest postcode level ATO data for financial year 2022 shows Calwell's median income among taxpayers is $70,379.
-The average income in Calwell during this period was $78,000.
-Nationally, these figures are extremely high compared to the Australian Capital Territory's median of $68,678 and average of $83,634.
-Based on Wage Price Index growth of 13.6% since financial year 2022, current estimates for Calwell as of September 2025 would be approximately $79,951 (median) and $88,608 (average).
-According to Census 2021 income data, household, family, and personal incomes in Calwell rank highly nationally, between the 89th and 90th percentiles.
-The earnings profile shows that 37.0% of individuals earn between $1,500 and $2,999 weekly, consistent with broader trends across the region where 34.3% fall into this category.
-Notably, 39.5% earn above $3,000 weekly, reflecting areas of prosperity that contribute to robust local economic activity.
-After housing costs, residents retain 87.0% of their income, indicating strong purchasing power.
-The area's SEIFA income ranking places it in the 7th decile.
+AreaSearch released postcode level ATO data for financial year 2023 on an unspecified date.
+In Calwell suburb, median income among taxpayers was $70,379 with an average of $78,000.
+Nationally, this is high compared to the Australian Capital Territory's median of $72,206 and average of $85,981.
+As of September 2025, estimated incomes are approximately $76,896 (median) and $85,223 (average), based on a 9.26% Wage Price Index growth since financial year 2023.
+Census 2021 income data ranks Calwell's household, family, and personal incomes highly, between the 89th and 90th percentiles nationally.
+The earnings profile shows that 37.0% of individuals earn between $1,500 - 2,999 weekly, consistent with regional trends at 34.3%.
+Notably, 39.5% earn above $3,000 weekly.
+After housing costs, residents retain 87.0% of income, indicating strong purchasing power.
+The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income